Rock 'n' Roll History for

 July 10

 Former Rolling Stones' guitarist Brian Jones is laid to rest at the Priory Road Cemetery in Prestbury, England.
-His bandmates Charlie Watts and Bill Wyman attend, but Mick Jagger and Keith Richards do not.
+His bandmates, Charlie Watts and Bill Wyman attended the funeral, but Mick Jagger and Keith Richards did not.

 July 10

-Three Dog Night's rendition of "Liar" is released.
+Dunhill Records releases Three Dog Night's rendition of "Liar".
 It would become the sixth of the band's eleven Billboard Top Ten songs, reaching #7.
-The tune was written by Russ Ballard of the band Argent, and included on their 1970 self-titled debut album.
-It was released as the band's first single, but did not chart.
+The tune was written by Russ Ballard of the band Argent, and was included on their 1970 self-titled debut album.
+It was issued as the band's first single, but did not chart.

 July 10